GauBen/thcon21-modern-webchat/README.md

 ## Details

 Modern Webchat is websocket chat shared among all participants, with both the backend and the frontend written in pure JavaScript.
-An adminstrator named *LePireBot* sends a message every 60 seconds, reading "*Message restricted to administrators.*".
+An adminstrator named *LePireBot* sends a message every 60 seconds, reading "*Message restricted to administrators.*"

 To start the challenge, run `yarn install && node index.mjs`, or `docker build && docker run`.